rubenSinzig/live-coding/README.md

-4. Go to the following link to find the REACT topics with the dates:
+4. Go to the following link to find the BACKEND topics with the dates:
    ## [BACKEND](BACKEND-README.md)